 Black shoes (not trainers and flat-heeled)

 Red sweatshirt or cardigan

-Red and white checked summer dress, skirt and blouse
+Red and white checked summer dress (all checked), grey skirt and white blouse

 Plain white T-shirt